“So today I’d like to invite you to make a gift to our organization of $200,000.”

 You need to get over whatever is stopping you from cultivating and soliciting major gifts if you want to see you and your organization succeed like never before.

 Join Asking Matters today.
 Not next week or next month, but today.
-The doors are open to new members right now but only through Monday, October 2, 2017 and then membership won’t be publicly available again until some time in 2018.
+The doors are open to new members right now but only through Wednesday, March 21st and then membership won’t be publicly available again until some time next Fall.

 It costs less than a tall black coffee-a-day at Starbucks to learn the art and science of asking for gifts.
 There’s even a money back guarantee if you try it out and decide it’s not for you.
 So it’s an investment with no downside.